L78k3/grimmora-pages/content/World/Grimmora/Locations/Cities/Arcadia.md

 ## What We Know

-Arcadia is a city in [[The Frost]] region that has been taken over by [[necromancers]].
+Arcadia is a city in [[The Frost]] region that has been taken over by [[Necromancers]].
 This makes it an extremely dangerous location and a potential future destination for our quest.

 ## Geography